top of page

 Bringing comprehensive documentation can greatly assist the provider in making an informed diagnosis.

-If you’re a neurodivergent individual considering an autism assessment or seeking support from an autism coach or therapist, Blue Sky Learning can help.
-Book a free 20-minute consultation with one of the team members by emailing hello@blueskylearning.ca or visiting the website.
+If you’re a neurodivergent individual considering an autism assessment or seeking support from an autism coach or therapist, book a free 20-minute consultation with one of the team members by 📧 hello@blueskylearning.ca

 Sources